[Updates coming soon]

 Microglial cells of the Central Nervous System (CNS) are one of many cells that Bartonella has been shown to invade.
-Migroglial cells are the macrophages of the Central Nervous System.
+Microglial cells are the macrophages of the Central Nervous System.
 These cells help mediate the CNS immune response by clearing cellular debris, and injured/dead neurons.
 They are constantly moving to survey the CNS and play a vital role in infection and inflammation.
-As mentioned previously, Bartonella also invades the vascular endothelial tissue and causes a Small Vessel Inflammatory Disease.
-Damage can occur to the Central and Peripheral Nervous System, leading to some of the most debilitating symptoms of this disease.
+As mentioned previously, Bartonella also invades the vascular endothelial tissue causing a Small Vessel Inflammatory Disease.
+Both can damage the Central and Peripheral Nervous System, leading to some of the most debilitating symptoms seen with Bartonellosis.

 Bartonella sp.
 Bacteremia in Patients with Neurological and Neurocognitive Dysfunction.
 Journal of Clinical Microbiology